 About 25km inland from Beppu, delightful Yufuin sits in a ring of mountains, with the twin peaks of Yufu-dake especially notable.
 The town lives for tourism and is a good place to see contemporary Japanese crafts; ceramics, clothing, woodworking and even interesting foods abound in its narrow lanes.
 However, Yufuin gets crowded on holidays and weekends.
 If staying overnight, arrive before dusk, when the day trippers leave and wealthier Japanese retreat to the sanctuary of their ryokan.

-The Yufuin Hot Springs Tourist Information office (84-2446; 9am-7pm) inside the train station has some information in English, including an excellent and detailed walking map showing galleries, museums and onsen.
-There is a postal ATM next to the station.
-The station itself is a striking piece of architecture, and holds a small art gallery as well.
+The tourist Information office inside the train station has some information in English, including a detailed walking map showing galleries, museums and onsen.
+Bicycles are available for rent from 9am to 5pm.

-The double-peaked Yufu-dake (1584m) volcano overlooks Yufuin and takes about 90 minutes to climb.
-A few buses between Beppu and Yufuin stop at the base of Yufu-dake, Yufu-tozan-guchi (¥700, 43 minutes).
-From Yufuin, the bus takes 16 minutes (¥360).
+Double-peaked Yufu-dake (1584m) volcano overlooks Yufuin and takes about 90 minutes to climb.
+Some buses from Yufuin stop at the base of Yufu-dake at Yufu-tozanguchi (由布登山口; ¥360, 16 minutes, hourly).